PSWil/Amazon_Vine_Analysis/README.md

 ## Overview

-The purpose of the project is to analyze Amazon reviews written by members of the paid Amazon Vine program.
-In order to complete this analysis, I used a subset of data that pertained to the video game subcategory of Amazon.
-I then performed an ETL on this data by using AWS, Google Colaboratory, PostgreSQL, and PySpark.
-After that, I took a closer look at one of the tables I made during the ETL phase regarding the vine reviews to determine if there was any positivity bias for reviews in the Vine Program.
+The purpose of this project is to analyze Amazon reviews written by members of the Amazon Vine program.
+I used vine review data relating to the video game subcategory of Amazon to conduct my analysis.
+Using AWS, Google Colaboratory, PostgreSQL, and PySpark I performed the ETL (extract, transform, load) process on the data.
+Then, I analyzed in depth one of the tables made during the ETL process regarding the vine reviews to determine if there was any positivity bias for reviews in the Vine Program.

 ## Results